-There is a close working relationship between our schools and since September 2017 have shared an Executive Headteacher (retiring in December 2019).
+There is a close working relationship between our schools and since September 2017 have shared an Executive Headteacher.
 The Federation was formalised on 20 May 2019 with a single governing body.

 Currently school numbers are as follows:

-Though North and South Cowton (located in North Cowton) is not a faith school, it has a good, strong relationship with a Northallerton church and a local volunteer.
+Though North and South Cowton (located in North Cowton) is not a faith school, it has a good, strong relationship with a Northallerton church.

 The children, staff, parents, governors and our community are proud of our schools where children are well-behaved and benefit from the opportunity to build their confidence and independence in a the caring and nurturing environment only small village schools can offer.